Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 The `renderItem` function returns a component to display for each row.
 The function receives an object with the `item` and the `index`.

-The `item` is an element from the data array and `index` is it's position in the array.
-In this example `item` would be one of the values from data array.
+The `item` is an element from the data array and `index` is its position in the array.
+In this example, `item` would be one of the values from the data array.

-When you get this working you may see a wanring telling you that your list is missing keys.
+When you get this working you may see a warning telling you that your list is missing keys.
 Fix this by defining a key extractor.

 Define `keyExtractor`.
-React requires all children of a JSX list to have a unique key. `FlatList` handles this with `keyExtractor` which is a function that receives the item to render and returns a unique key.
+React requires all children of a JSX list to have a unique key. `FlatList` handles this with `keyExtractor` a function that receives the item from data and returns a unique key.

 All of the breeds are unique.
 You can use that as a key.